Simply LaKita

 Allow the butter pound cake to thaw completely if using frozen and cut into small cubed pieces and set aside.

 Next, use a stand mixer with the paddle attachment on medium-high speed.
 Add the cream cheese and mix until creamy and smooth.
 Be sure to scrape down the sides of the bowl during the process as needed.
-Slowly add the heavy cream and continue mixing until soft peaks form.
-Add the granulated sugar and vanilla extract and mix just until smooth.
-Remove and refrigerate until ready to assemble the peach trifle.

-cream mixture for trifle in mixing bowl
+overhead view of cream for trifle in stand mixer bowl

-close up side view of peach trifle in process of being assembled
+close up side view of layers of trifle being assembled in glass trifle bowl

-trifle topped with layer of peaches
+close up view of trifle topped with layer of sliced peaches in glass trifle bowl

 Storage